Ronnie Archer-Morgan: Career

 Before becoming an antiques collector, Archer-Morgan had various careers.
 He became a DJ at the famous Marquee Club in Soho.
 Then a friend who was a hairdresser suggested the industry for Archer-Morgan, and within 18 months, he had become a stylist at a top Knightsbridge salon.
 While working there, Archer-Morgan would use his lunch break to scour local shops and markets for antiques, which he would then sell to his clients, often for a profit.
 This kickstarted his 30+ year career in antiques.
 He worked as a consultant to Sotheby's on their wristwatch and costume jewellery collections, as well as opening his own antiques gallery in Knightsbridge.

 He joined the Antiques Roadshow in 2011, specialising in the 'miscellaneous' section of the show, but mainly valuing tribal art and weaponry.
-During an episode of the Antiques Roadshow in 2011, Archer-Morgan met a collector who had brought Sooty and Sweep glove puppets, as her father had made the puppets for Harry Corbett.
+During an episode of the Antiques Roadshow in 2019, part of the 40th anniversary series, Archer-Morgan met a collector who had brought Sooty and Sweep glove puppets, as her father had made the puppets for Harry Corbett.
 Archer-Morgan had met Corbett in 1955, during a visit to the children's home in Merseyside that Archer-Morgan was staying in.
 Following the episode, Archer-Morgan received a letter from his former foster family.
 Through this, he also managed to reunite with a long lost childhood friend, who had lost contact with Archer-Morgan when Ronnie was removed from the home they were in.

 Archer-Morgan now works as a consultant to Dore & Rees auctions in Frome, Somerset.
 He also works independently as a specialist for private clients.
 He published his autobiography, Would It Surprise You To Know...?, in 2022.
-The book's title is eponymous to his Antiques Roadshow catchphrase.
+The book's title is his Antiques Roadshow catchphrase.

 In August 2023, Archer-Morgan featured in the three-part series Millionaire Hoarders, in which he and three other experts sought out valuable antiques from the homes of the rich.
 During the first episode, he found a John Constable painting worth up to £2,000,000 previously said to be fake at Craufurdland Castle, Scotland.
 Auctioning the painting could save the family from having to sell the estate that has been in their family for 800 years, in the face of maintenance costs.